 The illustrations of William A. Smith capture the mood of his era.
 I especially like the gritty, urban paintings he did in the 1940s and 1950s which have a tough, noir feeling.
 Here, one of his preliminary studies transports you back to a 1940s barbershop at Christmas time:

-His artist's eye picked up those little details which are so evocative of his time and place.
+His painting is rich with those little details which are so evocative of his time and place.
 Note the the hue of the street light on shoppers rushing by outside:

 The bored little boy waiting his turn in the barber's chair:

 The cluttered array of tables lined up against the wall:

 Smith's daughter Kim watched her father work and was inspired to follow in his footsteps.
 She learned traditional art skills from him.
 "He gave me LOTS of advice," she recalled.
 "He talked about composition quite a bit.
 Also, that the whites of eyes aren't white at all.
 He taught me to make a good green from yellow and black."
 Kim learned to draw beautifully at a young age and went on to learn painting, printmaking and sculpting.

 But when Kim began to work professionally she discovered that the art world had changed.
 The work that had sustained her father's generation of artists had disappeared.
 She moved to the west coast, where she eventually found work in movies building models.

 Near the end of his life, Smith visited his daughter in California at the model/creature shop and was amazed by the new applications for her artistic talent.
 Shortly after he died, Kim returned to painting in a way that her father could never have imagined: